Some links in this post may be affiliate links

 Common diseases in Houseleeks are crown and stem rot disease and leaf spot disease which are promoted by wetting of the center of the rosette.
 Avoiding wetting the center of the rosette to prevent rotting and water from the bottom instead.

 Common pests in Houseleeks are mealy bugs, scales and spider mites.
-Isolate the affected plant to reduce spread to other houseplants and treat it appropriately for the pests.
-Read more on how to identify and get rid of pests in houseplants.
+Isolate the affected plant to reduce spread to other plants and treat it for the pests.
+Learn how to identify and get rid of pests in houseplants.

-Loss of leaf color in Houseleeks is due to too little light as they prefer bright light with at least 4-6 hours of direct sunlight.
-Too little light will cause the leaves to loss their vibrant colors therefore, move your Sempervivum to a brighter spot or instal grow lights if the natural light is inadequate.
+Loss of leaf color in Houseleeks is due to too little light.
+Move the plant to a brighter spot where it will receive bright light with at least 4-6 hours or instal grow lights if the natural light is inadequate.
+Check out this post on understanding light for houseplants.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.